Flexi-work becoming more common in S'pore despite shift to living with Covid-19

 Financial institutions such as Citi, HSBC and UBS have flexible work plans.

-Citi Singapore, for one, will allow most staff to work remotely for up to two days a week by the third quarter, with some teams already adopting such flexible arrangements.
+Citi Singapore, for one, will allow most staff to work remotely for up to two days a week by the third quarter of the year, with some teams already adopting such flexible arrangements.
 The American bank employs about 8,500 full-time and contract staff in Singapore.

 Manpower Minister Tan See Leng said at an event last week that the Government would like more companies to adopt the Tripartite Standard on Flexible Work Arrangements, which includes having a clear policy on how staff can ask for such arrangements to be put in place.